esteem-boy/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task #12: This code will script prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory, when it is printed
 Task #13: This code will Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
 Task #14: This code should only copy the HTML files that are found in the current directory but are not in the parent directory or those files with a newer version than the ones in the parent directory
+Task #15: This script should moves all files beginning with an uppercase letter to the directory /tmp/u.